Package: gdk

 width

-An integer with the width of the offscreen surface to create.
+The integer for the width of the offscreen surface to create.

 height

-An integer with the height of the offscreen surface to create.
+The integer for the height of the offscreen surface to create.

 Returns